President Obama’s Farewell Speech Glossed Over A Squandered Legacy [Opinion]

 And those unaccompanied minors and mothers with children the President’s administration held indefinitely?
 His farewell speech ignores the reason why those children came here in the first place, because of violent, repressive regime of President Juan Orlando Herandez, where Honduran activists like Berta Caceres are killed with impunity.

 President Obama’s critics aren’t just those who adhere to a right-wing philosophy.
 His critics also hail from the left, from Berniecrats and Greens, independents and Libertarians.
-One of Obama’s sharpest critics, progressive activist and Harvard professor Dr. Cornel West sees the President as a man who wasted opportunities to bring about real change, and who instead bowed to the interests of Wall Street.
-In a recent piece for The Guardian, West lays out his disappointment with President Obama.
+One of Obama’s sharpest critics, progressive activist and Harvard professor Dr. Cornel West, sees the President as a man who wasted opportunities to bring about real change, and who instead bowed to the interests of Wall Street.
+In a recent piece for the Guardian, West lays out his disappointment with President Obama.

 “A few of us begged and pleaded with Obama to break with the Wall Street priorities and bail out Main Street.
 But he followed the advice of his ‘smart’ neoliberal advisers to bail out Wall Street.
 In March 2009.
 Obama met with Wall Street leaders.
 He proclaimed: I stand between you and the pitchforks.
 I am on your side and I will protect you … And not one Wall Street criminal executive went to jail.”